Skip to Content

 Homemade Hamburger Buns in 40 Minutes – Soft & Fluffy

-Store‑bought buns?
+Store-bought buns?
 Cute.
-But these homemade hamburger buns are about to show them who’s boss.
+These homemade hamburger buns are about to show them who’s boss.

-If you’ve ever built the perfect burger only to sandwich it between a sad, flimsy store‑bought bun, you already know: the bun makes the burger.
-And these homemade hamburger buns—soft, fluffy, golden, and ready in just 40 minutes—are the glow‑up your burger nights have been begging for.
+If you’ve ever built the perfect burger only to sandwich it between a sad, flimsy store-bought bun, you already know: the bun makes the burger.
+These homemade hamburger buns are soft, fluffy, golden, and ready in just 40 minutes.

-This hamburger bun recipe is beginner‑friendly, small‑batch friendly, and weeknight friendly.
-Whether you’re stacking juicy patties, spooning on saucy Sloppy Joes (hello, Sloppy Joes), or building the ultimate deli sandwich, these homemade burger buns deliver that bakery‑style texture without the bakery‑style wait.
+Whether you’re stacking juicy burgers, spooning on saucy Sloppy Joes, or making hearty sandwiches, these buns deliver bakery-style softness without the bakery-style wait.

 Soft fluffy homemade hamburger buns with golden brown tops fresh from the oven